Symmetry-resolved Entanglement Entropy, Spectra & Boundary Conformal Field Theory: Symmetry resolution of the entanglement for finite groups

 where the state $\ket{\mu; N}$ is in the Verma module $\ca{V}_\mu$ and its level is labeled by $N$.
 One can show using the fusion rule of simple currents that the symmetry defect forms a group.
 A symmetry generated by the symmetry defect is

 where the charge $Q_g(i) $ is defined by

 Or equivalently, this definition just comes from \footnote{ Formally, the charged moments can be defined as a two-point function in the orbifold CFT,

 where $\ca{T}_{n,\alpha}$ is a composite of the twist operator $\sigma_n$ and the vertex operator $\ca{V}_{\alpha}$, that is, $\ca{T}_{n,\alpha} = \sigma_n \cdot \ca{V}_{\alpha}$.
 Here, we realize the monodromy (\ref{eq:monodromy}) by acting the vertex operator $\ca{V}_\alpha$ on the entangling surface.
 While this is the most common and arguably a useful way to compute charged moments, this approach suffers from several conceptual issues.
 As a starter, in the twist field approach, we cannot keep track of the lattice size dependence.
 The regulator is implicitly included in the normalization of the twist fields \cite{Lunin2001} and the dependence on the regulator is captured only the leading order.
-It is also unclear how to see the effect of the boundary condition on the entangling surface in this twist operator approach. }
+It is also unclear how to see the effect of the boundary condition on the entangling surface in this twist operator approach.
+The approach in \cite{Jia:2023ais, Jia:2023dpt} might shed some light in this direction. }

 where $\lambda(z)$ is the simple current and $\mu(z)\in \ca{V}_\mu \otimes\overline{\ca{V}}_{\mu}$.
 One important property of the charge may be $S_{g(i),j} = \ex{2\pi i Q_g(j)} S_{ij}$ \cite{Schellekens1990}, which leads to eq.~\eqref{eq:action}.
 Some other properties can be found in \cite{Brunner2004}.